cosc-254-huim/huim/ProjectProposal.md

 - Results of experiments
 - Final video

+We will submit our materials via a compressed file.

 ## Logistics

-// TODO: decide who will do what

 We have a [GitHub repository](https://github.com/cosc-254-huim/huim) to share code and data among the members of the group.

 We plan to split up the work as follows.
 The first member's main responsibility is to write the code for the Two-Phase algorithm.
 Similarly, the second member's main responsibility is to write the code for the FHM algorithm.
-The third member's main responsibility is to write the experiments that evaluate the two algorithms.
-The fourth member's main responsibility is to edit/produce the final video as well as help with smaller tasks that the first three members may have.
-All members are also responsible for writing content for the final video.
+The third and fourth members' main responsibilities are to write the experiments that evaluate the two algorithms.
+All members are also responsible for producing the final video.

 The timeline for our project is described below: